-1 Basis of preparation, methodology and accounting presentation a Covered business
+1 Basis of preparation, methodology and accounting presentation

 The EEV basis results have been prepared in accordance with the EEV Principles issued by the CFO Forum of European Insurance Companies in May 2004.
 Where appropriate, the EEV basis results include the effects of adoption of International Financial Reporting Standards (IFRS).